 - Add potatoes, tomatoes and peas to the pan.

 - Bring to a simmering boil.
 Reduce heat, cover and simmer for 25 minutes, or until potatoes are done.

 - Add the peas later in the cooking time to keep their color more vibrant.

 - Substitute ingredients and add more or less to your taste.
 However, if you add more potatoes, onions, or peas, you will need to increase the seasonings.

-- For a low carb option, sub green beans for the peas and cauliflower for the potatoes — any low carb option you like.
+- For a low-carb or whole30 option, sub green beans for the peas and cauliflower for the potatoes — any substitute you like.
 How about radishes for the potatoes :)?

 - For a vegan option substitute beans or a soy product (like TVP) for the meat.
 I don’t personally recommend soy, but it does work and tastes great.